Quicklinks

 2. Special meetings of the WSB may be called by the WSI chair and will be called upon the written request of eight members of the WSB.
 Notice of special meetings shall state the purpose of the meeting.

-3. Notice of regular meetings and, except in case of emergency, special meetings of the WSB, will be given either by first class mail or electronically to WSB members at least ten (10) days prior to the meeting date.
+3. Notice of regular meetings and, except in case of emergency, special meetings of the WSB, will be given electronically to WSB members at least 10 days prior to the meeting date.

 4. Meetings of the WSB may be held by telephone or any electronic means, provided that all participants may communicate simultaneously.